Uniqueness of quasi-Einstein metrics on 3-dimensional homogeneous manifolds: Preliminaries

 Therefore, substituting (\ref{e1psol}), (\ref{e2psol}) and (\ref{e3psol}) in item (4) of Lemma \ref{lemsol3a} we have which implies

 and

-Now, we consider $\lambda\neq-m-2,$ therefore, from (\ref{1234}), (\ref{123}), (\ref{T2.1/5}) and (\ref{T2.1/6}) we have which implies that $f$ do not depend of $x$ and $y.$ Moreover, by using items (1) and (2) of Lemma \ref{lemsol3a} we conclude that $f$ does not depend on $t$ and then $f$ is constant, which is a contradiction.
+Now, we consider $\lambda\neq-m-2,$ therefore, from (\ref{1234}), (\ref{123}), (\ref{T2.1/5}) and (\ref{T2.1/6}) we have which implies that $f$ does not depend on $x$ and $y.$ Moreover, by using items (1) and (2) of Lemma \ref{lemsol3a} we conclude that $f$ does not depend on $t$ and then $f$ is constant, which is a contradiction.

 Since $\lambda=-m-2,$ we may derive item (1) of Lemma \ref{lemsol3a} with respect to $t,$ item (5) with respect to $x$ and we compare the results to arrive at

 Next, we substitute item (5) of Lemma \ref{lemsol3a} in (\ref{eq1sol123}) to obtain